Free Discovery Call

 Emotional Dysregulation

 ADHD is increasingly understood as a condition of emotional regulation, not just attention.
 The same neurological differences that affect focus and impulse control also affect how emotions are processed.
 Emotions arrive faster, hit harder, and take longer to subside.
+If you find that anxiety amplifies this experience, you are not alone, the connection between ADHD and anxiety is well documented and worth understanding.

 A Lifetime of Criticism